reduxjs/redux/docs/tutorials/fundamentals/part-5-ui-and-react.md

 ## What's Next?

 Now that our UI is working, it's time to see how to make our Redux app talk to a server.
-In [Part 6: Async Logic](./part-6-async-logic.md), we'll talk about how asynchronous logic like timeouts and AJAX calls fit into the Redux data flow.
+In [Part 6: Async Logic](./part-6-async-logic.md), we'll talk about how asynchronous logic like timeouts and HTTP requests fit into the Redux data flow.